Expugn/ExpugnExtras/README.md

     - Players can see how long they have been together

 ####/expugnfree [args]
-  * No personal features associated.
+  * A command with no permissions attached.
+  * /expugnfree name [playername]
+    - Give someone a compliment!
+    - Using /expugnfree name [playername] will generate a random phrase that a player will say if they click on the [Click Me.]
+    - Words are stored in extras.yml (See resources for a default configuration file)
-    - /expugnfree is a command that isnt restricted with permissions.
+    - "[playername] is a [adverb] [adjective] [noun]"
-    - It currently has Title List.
-    - May be removed in the future.
+  * /expugnfree listtitles
+    - A branch from /expugn listtitles.
+They're the same thing but /expugnfree has no permissions.
+  * /expugnfree settime
+    - A branch from /expugn settime.
+They're the same thing but /expugnfree has no permission.

+####/expugnconsole [args]
+  * A command that only the console can use.
+  * /expugnconsole runitemdrop [itemset_name] [count]
+    - A branch from /expugn runitemdrop [itemset_name] [count].
+They're the same thing but /expugnconsole is console only and /expugn is player only.

 ### Permissions
-  * expugnextras.admin | Permission to use '/expugn'
+  * expugnextras.admin | Permission to use '/expugn', '/expugnconsole', '/gollem'
   * marriage.admin | Permission to use '/marriage dev'